 Your Action Plan

 - Soothe the sore.
 Try applying some aloe to help reduce skin inflammation.
-Skip skin products that contain alcohol — this may dry out skin even more.

 Originally published August 2012.
-Updated July 2013.
+Updated July 2015.